Capitals trade D Siegenthaler to Devils for 3rd-round pick

 Siegenthaler is a restricted free agent after this season.
 The 2015 second-round pick from Switzerland has 13 points in 97 regular-season NHL games, all with the Capitals.

-The third-round pick the Devils sent to the Capitals is Arizona’s that they acquired by trading 2018 MVP Taylor Hall to the Coyotes last year.
+The third-round pick the Devils are sending to the Capitals is either Arizona’s that they acquired by trading 2018 MVP Taylor Hall to the Coyotes last year or their own.
+If the Coyotes don’t transfer the pick to New Jersey this year, the Devils will give the Capitals their own third-rounder.

 New Jersey put veteran defenseman Sami Vatanen on waivers Sunday and could also trade Dmitry Kulikov and Ryan Murray before the deadline.